 Do Marine Protected Areas prevent overfishing?

 Marine Protected Areas alone cannot end overfishing.
-When combined with sustainable fishing practices, Marine Protected Areas can be important tools in the effort to end overfishing and encourage greater marine biodiversity.
+When combined with sustainable fishing practices and robust fisheries management, Marine Protected Areas can be part of a suite of tools to sustainably manage fisheries and encourage greater marine biodiversity.

 Sustainable fishing and Marine Protected Areas in Australia and New Zealand

-Here are some examples of MSC certified fisheries in Australia and New Zealand waters that operate within a Marine Protected Area.
+Here are some examples of MSC certified fisheries in Australian and New Zealand waters that operate within a Marine Protected Area.

 Find out more